Wyoming Interactive Logo

 holly ellis // january 2026

 Marketers and savvy business owners have spent years monitoring search engine algorithms and optimizing their websites for SEO, but the search landscape has now changed dramatically.
-Enter: generative engine optimization (GEO).
+Enter generative engine optimization, or GEO.

-At Wyoming Interactive, we’ve put in the hours understanding how the rise in AI usage by consumers and corporates alike has shifted the way we need to optimize our clients’ websites.
-Ensuring that the hard-earned search visibility is not lost, but that their reach is expanded upon as their customers search in new ways.
+At Wyoming Interactive, we’ve put in the hours to understand how the rise in AI usage by consumers and corporations alike has shifted the way we need to optimize our clients’ websites.
+We’ve discovered how to ensure hard-earned search visibility isn’t lost, but instead expanded as customers search in new ways.

-Read on to understand what GEO is, how it is impacting businesses, and the optimization factors you need to consider to stay in front of your customers - and ahead of your competitors.
+Read on to understand what GEO is, how it’s impacting businesses, and the optimization factors you need to consider to stay in front of your customers and ahead of your competitors.

 What is GEO?

-GEO stands for generative engine optimization, a marketing activity adapted from traditional search engine optimization (SEO).
-GEO focusses on making website content discoverable and feature prominently in AI search engines, not just traditional search engines such as Google, Bing and Baidu.
+GEO stands for generative engine optimization, a marketing approach adapted from traditional search engine optimization (SEO).
+GEO focuses on making website content discoverable so it features prominently in AI search engines, not just traditional platforms such as Google, Bing, and Baidu.

-Effective GEO should cover strategy, implementation and reporting on how a website or content piece is crafted and how it performs in AI search.
+Effective GEO should cover strategy, implementation, and reporting, addressing how a website or content piece is crafted and how it performs in AI-powered search.

 Why is GEO becoming increasingly important?

-As a customer’s search journey changes to incorporate AI, so should optimization strategies.
+As customers’ search journeys evolve to incorporate AI, optimization strategies must evolve too.
 It’s no longer enough to rank first in traditional search, and the data backs this up:

 Is organic search redundant?

-There’s no doubt that AI search and AI overviews are impacting the way websites generate traffic, but interestingly, organic traffic remains important.
+There’s no doubt that AI search and AI overviews are changing the way websites generate traffic, but organic traffic remains important.

-So how important is GEO really, if organic searches still generate more traffic?
+So how important is GEO if organic searches still generate more traffic?

-Initial trends suggest that searchers rely on AI for answers to questions, typically ‘top of funnel’ or informational searches.
-Ranking in AI search engines for these queries boosts brand presence and recognition, and builds subconscious trust and authority within your target audiences.
-When this audience is ready to buy a product or hire a service, they typically divert back to organic searches and click on website links to make a final decision.
+Early trends suggest searchers rely on AI for answers to questions, typically top-of-funnel or informational searches.
+Ranking in AI search engines for these queries boosts brand presence and recognition, building subconscious trust and authority within target audiences.
+When that audience is ready to buy a product or hire a service, they typically return to previous behaviors around organic searches and click on website links to make a final decision.

-As such, to adapt to the new search landscape, optimization strategies should be adapted to include GEO – not replace SEO.
+To adapt to the new search landscape, optimization strategies should incorporate GEO as an additive approach, not a replacement for SEO.

 How do GEO and SEO work together?

 An effective search optimization strategy combines GEO and SEO.
-The differences don’t just stop at the search engines themselves, but in the optimization best practices as well.
-Encompassing SEO and GEO together allows for wider audience reach at all stages of the buying funnel.
+The differences don’t stop at the search engines themselves, but extend to optimization best practices as well.
+Using SEO and GEO together allows for broader audience reach at all stages of the buying funnel.

 Difference between traditional organic vs AI search